La-Beaute/SendDone-Desktop/src/README.md

 We will use JSON formatted header and `JSON.stringify` to convert header into stream format.
 <br>

+There are some cases where header is followed by binary data or not.<br>
+On any cases, the header is always encoded in `utf-8`.

 ## Scan
 Come back later!